Daily Morning Prayer for Tuesday, February 21

 (we name our prayers and intercessions, silently or aloud)

-that the radiance and power of your Holy Spirit
+reveal the glory and presence of your Spirit

 The General Thanksgiving